 ■ Activity involvement both on and off campus

 ■ Skills, strengths, and accomplishments

 - Establish a connections (ask open-ended questions)

 Almost any social occasion can be used as a networking opportunity.
 Make sure to take advantage of the events held on campus, popular social media platforms, such as LinkedIn and Twitter, and relevant professional organizations.
+The Career Center offers an excellent way to connect with alumni and fellow students through UDCAN, which is exclusively utilized by UD students and alumni.
 For professional organizations related to your area of career interest check out the Career Community page connected to that industry.

 |Send thank you notes & follow up with your connections

 |Reach out to referrals that come from your connections